“Not tonight honey, I’m too tired.”

 There’s a whole lot that has to “come first.”

 We have to put food on the table, keep the lights on, put clothes on our kid’s backs and get them off to school, and sex gets pushed onto the back burner.
-Before we know it, it’s been weeks or even months since we’ve been intimate.
+Before we know it, it’s been weeks or even months since we’ve had intercourse.

 And then suddenly the alarm bells start to ring, “I NEED TO GET LAID!!!!”